Bandana9Singh/InnoDBConnectionCheck/README.md

 Description:
-A menudriven program to check the InnoDb engine features in MySQL
+A menudriven program in Java to check the InnoDb engine features in MySQL

 Development Tools used:
 1. Eclipse IDE